 To continue providing financial advice after the two-year transitional period, anyone (individual or entity) who provides financial advice to retail clients must either hold a full Financial Advice Provider licence, or operate under another financial advice provider’s full licence.
-For more information about these options, see the Explore your options tool.

 After the two year period the transitional competency regime (also known as the competency safe harbour) also comes to an end, and you must meet the competency requirements under the new Code of Professional Conduct.